Fiserv/banking-hub/docs/fintechs/OnboardAdvisor.md

 * Business Verification Only(with Authorizer)
 * Business Verification Fraud and Risk
 * Business Watchlist
-* Consumer Verification Only
+* Consumer Verification Fraud and Risk
-* Consumer ID Authenticaion
+* Consumer ID Authentication